artdeell/boardwalk-lwjgl/README.md

-A fork of LWJGL that uses glShim to run on Android, used by Boardwalk 1.x to run Minecraft.
+dat fork removes all glshum crap out of corde to run it on Regal

-See the [main Boardwalk repo](https://github.com/zhuowei/Boardwalk) for details and build instructions.

-The original README of LWJGL is included below:

 ----